 It was described in The Toledo Blade as the "oldest college tradition in northwest Ohio."
-Simply put, incoming freshmen walk through the Griffth Arch on the Friday of New Student Orientation weekend and don't walk back through it until graduation.
+Simply put, incoming freshmen walk through the Griffith Arch on the Friday of New Student Orientation weekend and don't walk back through it until graduation.
 Pass through the Arch at any other time and (superstition has it) you won't graduate.

-It's an academic Bermuda Triangle!
-Surrounding the fountain on main campus, are faded, but still discernable, concrete "dots."
-Old timers tell tales of unwary students who stepped on a dot and failed their next test.
+Surrounding the oil derrick fountain on main campus, are faded, but still discernable, concrete "dots."
+Tales of unwary students who stepped on a dot and failed their next test.

-Homecoming and Family weekend
+Homecoming and Family Weekend